The Múlagljúfur Canyon a hike you don’t want to miss

 Please note this distance includes the first part of the hike too:

-Distance Elevation Gain Hike time (roundtrip)
+Distance Elevation Gain Hike time (round-trip)

 From the ridge, you will see a path leading further up the mountain.
 Keep following it.
 As you go past Hangandifoss, you will first reach a fantastic viewpoint over that waterfall.
-This is one that deserves a stop.
+This one deserves a stop.
 The views over Hangandifoss really put this waterfall in the spotlight.

 Hangandifoss waterfall in the Múlagljúfur canyon